allredmatt/change-task-MA-GS/README.md

 Developers - Wants to quickly and effectively receive feedback from the users, have feedback presented in a way that can be understood, have easy to maintain code

+Marketing/Sales - Transparent information from developers team about changes of the product and any delay in the final deployment.

+Investors - Want this additional features to increase profit and to not put in jeopardy their investments.

+CEO - Need this additional feature to help with the growth of the company and meet yearly goals.

 ## Wireframe

 <img src="./assets/wireframe.png" alt="drawing" width="250"/>

 ## Agile plan